 About Project: Humanity

-Project: Humanity (PH) creates original and innovative socially-minded audience experiences.
-Our creations are characterized by the inclusion of a multiplicity of local voices and perspectives, the application of simple and powerful metaphors, and a grappling with questions of justice.
-We are committed to joining and advancing community conversations, and finding new ways of listening.
-Our fusion of artistic excellence and a rigorous social justice mandate resonates with many communities outside of the performing arts; PH presents across the country at conferences, high schools, universities and youth shelters.
+Project: Humanity (PH) creates original and innovative socially-engaged performances.
+Now entering its 10th year, the company participates in vital community conversations using the arts and explores better ways of listening to marginalized individuals and groups – especially young people.
+Our fusion of artistic excellence and a rigorous social justice mandate resonates with many communities outside of the performing arts; PH presents across the globe at conferences, high schools, universities and youth shelters.

 Project: Humanity began as a group of artists who developed a theatre program for youth in Ontario prisons as a means of giving back to our community.
 We turned our attention to global causes by traveling to Jamaica to work with Father Ho Lung and the Friends of the Poor, caring for children in orphanages and assisting with Jamaica's first musical.
 These experiences inspired us to start a non-profit organization that would channel the creative energy of our artistic community towards making a difference.
 Project: Humanity was born.